vresque/esque/README.md

 ### Esque.toml

-Before even talking about the hand-written build-system
+Before even talking about the hand-written build-system, I need to mention Esque.toml.
+This is a configuration file with a plethora of options available for customization.
+Setting this up took a lot of time, which is why it is now the standard for building the Esque OS.

+### Building
 `y.py` is an utility inspired by rustc's `x.py`.
 You can configure the kernel using the `Esque.toml` file that may be found in the sysroot of this directory.
 This file offers many options, have a look at it before building.